In-depth Guide to Shrink Film

 What is Heat Shrink Film?

-However, polyolefin heat shrink films are often made from non-biodegradable materials like polyethylene (PE) and polyvinyl chloride (PVC), which contribute to plastic pollution.
+However, heat shrink films are often made from non-biodegradable materials like polyethylene (PE) and polyvinyl chloride (PVC), which contribute to plastic pollution.
 This has led to the development of biodegradable shrink film, a sustainable alternative that addresses environmental concerns without compromising on performance.

 Key Characteristics of Heat Shrink Film